top of page

 As many businesses consider how to apply the lessons from remote working, we take a look at what helps a hybrid model and what hinders it.

-Successfully reconciles two competing styles of work requires more than dividing the week into office time and remote time.
+Successfully reconciling two competing styles of work requires more than dividing the week into office time and remote time.

 Why we shouldn't let the office define the course of remote working